chapel-lang/chapel/doc/rst/language/spec/conversions.rst

 for explicit range conversions (see :ref:`Explicit_Range_Conversions`).

 .. index::
-   single: conversions;string to bytes
-   single: conversions;explicit;string to bytes
+   pair: casts; string to bytes
 .. _Explicit_String_to_Bytes_Conversions:

 Explicit String to Bytes Conversions